johncarl81/transfuse/documentation.md

 @OnDestroy
 {% endhighlight %}

-Keep in mind that the onStartCommand lifecycle event is favored over the depreciated onStart event..
+Keep in mind that the onStartCommand lifecycle event is favored over the depreciated onStart event.
 Transfuse support this by mapping the onStartCommand method through a call-through event on the following interface:

 {% highlight java %}
 ServiceOnStartCommand